Top

 Loading...

-Concerns have been raised over the use of acetaminophen (paracetamol) for COVID-19 Pandolfi, Sestili.
-Studies to date show increased risk.
-Data is limited, with RCTs to date comparing with indomethacin/ibuprofen.
+Concerns have been raised over the use of acetaminophen (paracetamol) for COVID-191,2.
+Studies show significantly increased risk.

 Potential mechanisms of harm include glutathione depletion, fever suppression, liver toxicity, immunosuppression, cytokine disruption, prostaglandin inhibition, COX inhibition, cell/tissue injury, mitochondrial dysfunction, glycine depletion, disruption of redox balance, increased oxidative stress, trace mineral depletion, microbiome alteration, and endocannabinoid system dysfunction.